SinzianaS/Playing-with-Git/README.md

 This is just testing Git skills
-This is the first modification...
+This is the first change